hackerzhuli/unity-code/README.md

 ## A word from author
 Hi, long time game developer here.
-I swtiched to VS Code and forks to develop games this year(2025), said my goodbye to IDEs like Visual Studio and Rider.
-The Unity extension for VS Code is not good enough, and what's worse, it is not available in VS Code forks.
+I swtiched to VS Code to develop games in 2025, said my goodbye to IDEs like Visual Studio and Rider.
+The Unity extension for VS Code is not good enough.
 That is why I built Unity Code Pro.
-So VS Code can become real Unity IDEs.
-Enabling us to develop games more efficiently.
+So VS Code can become a real Unity IDE.
+Enabling us to develop games faster.

 **⚠️ About the name:** Sorry for the Pro at the end of the name that sounds like a paid extension, I intended to call it Unity Code, but vs marketplace doesn't allow extensions with the same name, and the name is already taken by another extension.
 I had to add a Pro, but it is still totally free and open source!